 Brain injuries can be emotionally and financially devastating.
 Families are often forced to cope with the reality of losing the essence of a loved one they once knew, and those injured must juggle recovery with their inability to function at one hundred percent.
 In the meantime, medical bills mount, wages are lost, and households begin to sink underwater.

 Brain injuries are often caused by major accidents, such as car wrecks or long falls.
-Brain injuries can also arise from the use of defective products, “slip and fall” accidents, boating accidents, medical malpractice, trucking accidents, and a variety of other situations involving negligent or reckless behavior.
+They can also arise from the use of defective products, “slip and fall” accidents, boating accidents, medical malpractice, trucking accidents, and a variety of other situations involving negligent or reckless behavior.

 Those who are lucky enough to survive a TBI may experience lifelong impairments which can affect the individual, as well as their family and supportive friends.
-Injured victims should consult a traumatic brain injury lawyer for advice on a potential personal injury claim.
+Injured victims should consult traumatic brain injury attorneys for advice on a potential personal injury claim.

 Concussion: A concussion is perhaps the most common type of head injury.
 It can occur with or without a loss of consciousness, and the symptoms include headaches, dizziness, nausea, vomiting, numbness, as well as difficulty with memory or concentration, coordination, and balance.
 A hard blow to the head or violent shaking of the whole body, as in shaken baby syndrome, is the typical cause of a concussion.
 Its effects are usually temporary, and rest and restriction of activities are generally prescribed.

 Contusion: A contusion (also called a “cerebral contusion”) is known as bruising of the brain tissue.
-A small cut on the head, a bump, or a bruise are considered to be mild, whereas a bad or deep cut, a fracture of the skull, internal bleeding on the brain, or a concussion would range from moderate to severe, depending on the severity of the damage and injury.
+A small cut on the head, a bump, or a bruise are considered to be mild, whereas a bad or deep cut, a fracture of the skull, internal bleeding on the brain, or a concussion would range from moderate to severe, depending on the severity of the damage.

 Diffuse Axonal Brain Injury: Generated by a severe blow to the head or violent shaking or whipping of the head.
 This causes the brain to rapidly shift inside the skull, resulting in trauma to the long connecting fibers in the brain called axons, which can cause severe injury, including coma and death.